 The main benefits of outsourcing are scalability, ongoing commitment to invest and improve the products, a level of focused expertise, and the ability to release the fund managers to focus on their own core competencies.
 Fund managers can now outsource with an even greater degree of comfort knowing that they can still maintain control over their funds.

-One of the challenges for both fund managers and transfer agents us is how the outsourcing happens.
+One of the challenges for both fund managers and transfer agents is how the outsourcing happens.
 There are always trade-offs.
 For example, a trade-off for a fund manager that is looking to outsource may be that they are moving to a more scalable model with dedicated focus and dedicated investment, and can focus on their own core competencies, but they need to fit into that model as well.

 So when they have a highly bespoke model, it can become a little bit more challenging for the fund manager and the outsourcer.